nas256/ece3400_team13/labs/lab2.md

 ## Conclusion

-We merged the optical and acoustic FFT code by placing the setup and loop code for each program in separate functions and switching between each mode of operation by writing either an "a" or "A" for run acoustic FFT and "o" or "O" to run optical FFT in the serial monitor.
+We merged the optical and acoustic FFT code by placing the setup and loop code for each program in separate functions and switching between each mode of operation by writing either an "a" or "A" in the serial monitor to run acoustic FFT and an "o" or "O" to run optical FFT.

 Merged Code:
 ```cpp